IceCI/Documentation/source/pages/pipelines/structure.rst

-.. _docker-build-reference:
+.. container-build-reference:

-.. py:attribute:: DockerBuild
+.. py:attribute:: ContainerBuild
   :type: Object

   Build the *Docker image* and pushes it to registry.